brechtm/rinohtype/doc/quickstart.rst

 sheet, the default values for its style properties are used.

-Unless a custom :class:`StyledMatcher` is passed to :class:`StyleSheetFile`, the default matcher is used.
+Unless a custom :class:`StyledMatcher` is passed to :class:`StyleSheetFile`, the :ref:`default matcher <default_matcher>` is used.
 Providing your own matcher offers even more customizability, but it is unlikely you will need this.
 See the :ref:`matchers` section in :ref:`advanced` for details.

 .. note:: In the future, rinohtype will be able to generate an empty INI style
     sheet, listing all styles defined in the matcher with the supported style